The NEQTO Bridge Module (hereafter "device") firmware can be updated by executing a command from the NEQTO Console.

 Check the settings of the target node for FOTA.

-Select the "Nodes" option in neqto: Console's sidebar.
+Select the "Nodes" tab in NEQTO Console's navigation menu.

 Select the Settings icon in the row of the node that you wish to perform a FOTA on.